jenkinsci/nodelabelparameter-plugin/CONTRIBUTING.md

 [GitHub pull requests](https://help.github.com/articles/creating-a-pull-request).
 Your pull request will be evaluated by the [Jenkins job](https://ci.jenkins.io/job/Plugins/job/nodelabelparameter-plugin/).

-Before submitting your change, please assure that you've added tests which verify your change.
+Before submitting your change, please assure that you've added tests that verify the change.

-## Code Formatting
+## Code formatting

 Source code and pom file formatting is maintained by the `spotless` maven plugin.
 Before submitting a pull request, confirm the formatting is correct with:

 * `mvn spotless:apply`

+## Spotbugs checks

+Please don't introduce new spotbugs output.

+* `mvn spotbugs:check` analyzes the project using [Spotbugs](https://spotbugs.github.io)
+* `mvn spotbugs:gui` displays the spotbugs report using GUI

-## Code Coverage
+## Code coverage

 Code coverage reporting is available as a maven target.
-Please try to improve code coverage with tests when you submit.
+Please try to improve code coverage with tests when you submit pull requests.

-* `mvn -P enable-jacoco clean install jacoco:report` to report code coverage
+* `mvn -P enable-jacoco clean install jacoco:report` reports code coverage

-Please don't introduce new spotbugs output.
-* `mvn spotbugs:check` to analyze project using [Spotbugs](https://spotbugs.github.io)
-* `mvn spotbugs:gui` to review report using GUI

-## Fetching code coverage
+### Reviewing code coverage

-Once you get the report code coverage, there are a couple ways you can fetch the classes that are covered in tests.

-This depends a lot on the operating system and environment.
+The code coverage report is a set of HTML files that show methods and lines executed.
 The following commands will open the `index.html` file in the browser.

 * Windows - `start target\site\jacoco\index.html`
 * Linux - `xdg-open target/site/jacoco/index.html`
 * Gitpod - `cd target/site/jacoco && python -m http.server 8000`

 The file will have a list of package names.
-You can click on them to find a list of class names.
+Click on them to find a list of class names.

-The lines of the code will be covered in three different colors.
-Red, green, and orange.
+The lines of the code will be covered in three different colors, red, green, and orange.

-The red lines are not covered in the tests.
-The green lines are covered with tests.
+Red lines are not covered in the tests.

-Your goal is to add to tests that covers one or more of the red lines with the new tests.

-## Report an issue
+Green lines are covered with tests.

+## Reporting Issues

-Report issues and enhancements with the link:https://www.jenkins.io/participate/report-issue/redirect/#15873[Jenkins issue tracker].
+Report issues in the [Jenkins issue tracker](https://www.jenkins.io/participate/report-issue/redirect/#15873).
 Please use the link:https://www.jenkins.io/participate/report-issue/["How to Report an Issue"] guidelines when reporting issues.